pranaypandey-cds/pranaypandey-cds/README.md

 - 👋 Hi, I’m Pranay
 - 🌱 I’m currently a graduate student at Indian Institute of Science, Bangalore
 - 👀 I’m interested in projects related to Machine Learning and Deep Learning
+- ✍🏻 My research work is on Identification of Anomalies in Bitcoin Network using Graph Neural Network(GNN)
 - 📫 How to reach me:https://linkedin.com/in/pranay-pandey-085176141

 <!---